How to Put Your Dog on a Diet? (Fat Dogs Owners Only!)

 • An absolute winner of our hearts are snacks from Pawstruck.
 For pups on a diet we recommend this Pawstruck’s Beef Tendons made of single-ingredient – pure, all-natural beef, free of artificial colors or flavors.
 Just like it should be in the world of a perfect dog’s nutrition.
 Those are 40 kcals per piece, but the dog’s joy will last due to snacks rich flavors and chewiness.

-• And last, but not least – low-cal (also 5 cal per treat) natural organic dry dog treats by IMK9.
+• And last, but not least – low-cal (also 5 cal per treat) natural by IMK9.
 Even cranky from the diet notoriously picky eater will appreciate this peanut-butter-flavored yum.
 Smells great, tastes great and won’t upset your pup’s stomach even if it usually’s sensitive.
 And those will last.

 You might also like: